Skagit River Whitewater Rafting near Seattle

 Raft the Skagit River with Wildwater

 When you are looking for rafting near Everett or Seattle you can count on Wildwater to provide a professional and exciting trip for the whole family.
 If you want a beginner raft trip near Seattle you should make sure you have the best trained guides and newest equipment.
 All of the full time Wildwater guides are experts on the Skagit River and are certified in Swiftwater Rescue.
 This means we have the highest trained guides in the Washington river guiding business so you can be confident you are taken care of so you can concentrate on having fun.
 Join the experience with Wildwater today!
+Looking for lodging, camping, or dinning options?
+Visit our regional links page for information on local attractions.

 - Park vehicles at the meeting spot.